rberenguel/salta/README.md

 - Clicking any of the images takes you to that tab.
   - `Cmd+click` (`Meta+click`, technically) to go to that tab without closing the `Salta` page.
+  - If you pin the `Salta` page, it won't close when you click on the images for the tabs.
+  - If you leave the page open but not active, it will refresh itself when it comes back (so it is useful when pinned).
 - Pressing `Ctrl` or `Tab` will enable/disable zoom-on-hover on the screenshots.
 - Typing anything in the page will filter pages containing that text in the title or URL.
   - Filtering preserves pagination until only one page is filled.